jarvisified/Roooter-OSPF-Self-Healing-Network-Simulator/README.md

 ## ⚙️ Key Features

 * **Dynamic Self-Healing:** The background thread artificially sabotages cables; the engine detects this and reroutes traffic automatically in milliseconds.
+* **Multi-Metric QoS (The Spotify Use-Case):** Built to support dynamic algorithm swapping (e.g., using a Min-Heap for absolute lowest latency VoIP routing, and flipping to a Max-Heap to maximize bottleneck bandwidth for massive Spotify offline playlist downloads).
 * **Sliding Window Sync Hunter:** Python uses a 1-byte sliding window to hunt for the packet header, ensuring crash-proof telemetry ingestion.
 * **Barnes-Hut Physics Visualization:** Nodes untangle themselves dynamically using a physics engine, locking automatically to preserve 0% CPU footprint while waiting for routing updates.
 * **Continuous "Heartbeat" Charting:** Smooth-scrolling Chart.js integration mimics AWS CloudWatch/Datadog interfaces.